 Last, this initiative expands the registered training that DOC has been providing many years.
 DOC has offered apprenticeships in correctional officers, carpenters, horticulturalists, and cooks; added machining, masonry, and welding; and is expanding further into building maintenance and construction, and considering pre-apprenticeships.
-Most training is provided through the Wisconsin Technical College System, and some programs provide instruction received by apprentices.
+Much of the training is provided through the Wisconsin Technical College System, and some programs provides the same instruction as apprentices receive.

 Many companies currently employ offenders on work release.
-Since the training is already being delivered, the Bureau ensures the credential is viable and facilitate partnerships with sponsors.
+Since the training is already being delivered, the Bureau ensures its result in a valuable credential and facilitate partnerships with sponsors.

-Liz asked attendees for input on training that would help offenders become qualified applicants.
-The state committee expressed support for the initiative and offered the following:
+Liz asked attendees for input on training that would help offenders qualify for registered apprenticeships.